localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 localstack pod save brian-ephemeral-instance
 ```

 Back in the LocalStack web app, I have several options for loading this instance into an ephemeral instance.
-For example, I can go directly to the Cloud Pods item on the left-hand navigation, click into the detail page for my `brian-ephemeral-instance` pod and simply click on the "Browse Version" button to create a new instance using the currently selected version of the Cloud Pod that will live for 30 minutes.
+For example, I can go directly to the Cloud Pods item on the left-hand navigation, click into the detail page for my `brian-ephemeral-instance` pod and simply click on the **Browse Version** button to create a new instance using the currently selected version of the Cloud Pod that will live for 30 minutes.

 {{< img-simple src=cloud-pods.png width=800 alt="Creating an ephemeral instance from a cloud pod">}}